 Who Can Use the TAP Benefit?

 Eligible Georgetown employees and their natural children, adopted children, children under legal guardianship as evidenced by official court documentation, or stepchildren dependent for support may use TAP.
 Children must be under the age of 30 to utilize the TAP benefit.
+Please see the complete details on benefits for dependent children for more information.

 When Can I Use the TAP Benefit?